Penn Wynne Volunteer Firefighter Sean DeMuynck Dies While Battling House Fire, Officials Say

 LOWER MERION TOWNSHIP, Pa.
-(CBS) – A Penn Wynne firefighter is dead after responding to a house fire Sunday night, according to a statement from Lower Merion Township.
-Volunteer firefighter Sean DeMuynck, 35, died in the line of duty during what the township says was his final shift.
+(CBS) — A Penn Wynne volunteer firefighter, on his final shift, died while battling a Fourth of July fire in Lower Merion.
+Volunteer firefighter Sean DeMuynck, 35, died in the line of duty.

 Officials say DeMuynck responded to Rosedale Road in Wynnewood around 10:34 p.m.
 Sunday, along with other members of the Penn Wynne Fire Company.
-About half an hour later, a mayday call went out, and other firefighters found DeMuynck on the third floor of the home.READ MORE: South Jersey Community Protesting After Mount Laurel Man Charged For Racist Rant Against Neighbors
+About half an hour later, a mayday call went out, and other firefighters found DeMuynck on the third floor of the home.READ MORE: Hundreds Protest After Mount Laurel Man Charged For Racist Rant Against Neighbors

 “He’s one of the crews that went in to extinguish the fire, went up to the third floor.
 The atmosphere changed quickly on us, a lot of heat, a lot of fire,” Lower Merion Fire Chief Chas McGarvey said.